-After an enjoyable Christmas Day, I went to bed very early before departing for Melbourne at 2am so that I would be very early for the sailing.
+After an enjoyable Christmas Day, I went to bed very early before departing for Melbourne at 2:00am so I would be very early for the sailing.
 As a young man, I enjoyed my own company and did most of my activities alone.

 I still have the opinion that when you have more than fits in a suitcase your life is over and you are no longer a free spirit.